wsbiii/Excel-Securities-Pricing/README.md

 Prices fixed income derivatives, including bond forward and futures, caplets, and swaps and swaptions.

 ### Pricing Zero Coupon Bonds with the Black Derman Toy Model and Term Lattice.xlsx
-Prices zero coupon bonds and a payer swaption with the BDT model and short term lattice
+Prices zero coupon bonds and a payer swaption with the BDT model and short term lattice.